holtwick/xobjc/README.md

 Preparations
 ------------

-You have to define some helpers in your code that will indicate your properties
+You have to define some helpers in your code that will indicate your properties (you can alternatively use ``xobjc.h`` from this package):

     #define XASSIGN
     #define XRETAIN